thestippe/thestippe.github.io/_drafts/statistics/gp.md

 ### The Brownian motion

-Also the brownian motion can be considered a GP, with the kernel
+The brownian motion can be considered a GP too, and this process is obtained by using the following kernel:

 $$
 K(x, y) = min(x, y)